 Who's it for?

-The WSET Level 2 Award in Wines and Spirits (formerly known as the Intermediate Certificate) is intended as vocational training in product knowledge for those employed in the drinks industry who have little previous knowledge of the broad range of alcoholic beverages available.
+The WSET Level 2 Award in Wines (formerly known as the Intermediate Certificate) is intended as vocational training in product knowledge for those employed in the drinks industry who have little previous knowledge of the broad range of alcoholic beverages available.
 The qualification is suitable wherever a good level of product knowledge is required to underpin job skills and competencies.

 The course is also suitable for those not employed in the drinks industry who wish to study wine using a structured curriculum and formal assessment.
 Please note- you do not need to have completed WSET Level 1 in order register for Level 2.

 The course is an absolute must for anyone considering pursuing a career in the wine industry.
-Achieving a good grade in this qualification provides the knowledge required for those wishing to progress on to the WSET Level 3 Award in Wines and Spirits (formerly known as the Advanced Certificate).
+Achieving a good grade in this qualification provides the knowledge required for those wishing to progress on to the WSET Level 3 Award in Wines (formerly known as the Advanced Certificate).